CiE-CS: CiE Conference Organisation Guidelines

 The CiE conference series aims at bringing together various communities.
 This means that it needs to accommodate various styles of conference organization, in particular those of mathematics and those of computer science.
 Like mathematics conferences, CiE conferences have a low threshold for acceptance for presentation (presentation of a paper at the conference does not constitute a publication); but like computer science conferences, they have a very high standard for acceptance for publication in the LNCS volume.

 Important.
-PC members are not allowed to submit papers to CiE conferences in the regular submission procedure.
+PC and SC members are not allowed to submit papers to CiE conferences in the regular submission procedure.
 They are allowed to submit informal presentations (see below).

 The LNCS volume.
 The refereeing standards for the LNCS volume are very high.
 We aim to produce a high quality research volume, and papers can only be accepted if their correctness is undisputed and the PC is convinced that they are of high research quality.
 It is important to keep in mind that papers have to be evaluated against the standards of their relevant research community (for example, the fact that a paper does not contain a proof might be a reason to reject a mathematical paper, but not to reject a philosophy paper; whereas failure to quote relevant source might be devastating for a history paper, but repairable for a computational paper).
 Published material is not acceptable for an LNCS volume.
 Survey or expository papers are only acceptable in exceptional cases.
 Note that papers must be in essentially publishable form in order to be accepted for the LNCS volume: if a paper requires major revisions, it will not be acceptable.